OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Software description

 The \verb|addChannel| member function takes three parameters.
 The first two ones are of \verb|std::string| type and correspond to the name of the channel and the name of the input file (see Sec.~\ref{sec:InputFileFormat}) respectively.
 The third one, used only in the case of multi-bin experiments, is a boolean set by default to \verb|true|.
 In the case of multi-bin experiments, \OTH{} converts the input file and ROOT files provided by the user into multiple counting experiment files (written using the syntax described in Sec.~\ref{sec:InputFileFormatCounting}).
 More precisely, \OTH{} creates one counting experiment file per bin of discriminating variable (only bins containing either a non-zero yield or a non-zero statistical uncertainty for the signal and total background are considered).
 If the third parameter is set to \verb|false|, counting experiment files created by \OTH{} are dumped on disk, in the same directory as the input file.
-Their names are of the form \verb|fileName_bin|$l$\verb|.ext|, where \verb|fileName| is the name of the input file, \verb|ext| its extension and $l$ is the bin index.
+Their names are of the form \verb|fileName_bin|$\theta$\verb|.ext|, where \verb|fileName| is the name of the input file, \verb|ext| its extension and $\theta$ is the bin index.
 These files can be useful for debugging or for running \OTH{} over a subset of bins.

-As mentioned in Sec.~\ref{sec:StatModel}, for multi-bin experiments the histogram bins are considered independent (as channels in counting experiments).
-Therefore, in the rest of this paper the term "channel" refers in such case to a bin of the discriminating variable distribution in one channel, reflecting the software structure.
+As mentioned in Sec.~\ref{sec:StatModel}, for multi-bin experiments the histogram bins are treated in the same way as channels in counting experiments.
+Therefore, in the rest of this paper the term ``channel'' refers in such case to a bin of the discriminating variable distribution in one channel, reflecting the software structure.